-- Facilitate compliance with regulations such as Payment Card Industry (PCI), Sarbanes-Oxley, Gramm-Leach-Bliley, HIPAA, and Basel II.
+- Facilitate compliance with regulations such as PCI DSS, Sarbanes-Oxley (SOX), Gramm-Leach-Bliley, HIPAA/HITECH, and Basel II.

 - Use the Airlines Printer component to generate tickets, baggage tags, and boarding passes with shared and specialized printers over a wide variety of protocols.

 Administrators can configure new web-based terminal sessions using the Session Manager.

 After configuring a new web-based terminal session, administrators can manage it using the Session Manager, and control end-user access to the session using the Access Mapper.

 (Click image to enlarge)

 - Centralized management—Host access sessions are administered on a web server.